bbaustin/ikatakana/src/assets/DONTREADME.md

 - UP NEXT:

-* case insensitive (just use JS)
-* skip should reset the input and bring you to info screen (not new word)
 * post on github.io etc
+* better handling of return button on feedback page

 - FINISHED:

   - give up button (restart points)
+    - skip should reset the input and bring you to info screen (not new word)
   - make enter submit the "OK" button (forced focus arguably not great)
   - make UI friendlier (for now)
   - expand katakana list. look into way of automizing upload
   - favicon
+  - case insensitive (just use JS)
+  - add padding to bottom of help component

 - BACKLOG:

+* animation for correct
 * add countries to vocab
 * avoid seeing the same vocab twice
   - should probably use Set